 Upon completion of this course the Tax Professional will be able to:

 * Prepare Form 1120 with a solid base of understanding of corporate taxation * Recognize the concept of double taxation for the C-Corporation and the impact of the distributions to shareholders of the Corporation in the form of dividends, return of capital and capital gains * Understand the purpose of the corporate forms * Grasp the importance of the Schedule L Balance Sheet and the Reconciliation of Book to Tax Income on the Schedule M-1 as well as the Reconciliation of Retained Earnings on the Schedule M-2 * Understand changes introduced in any current legislation impacting C-Corporations

 - NSTP reserves the right to cancel any program or course for circumstances that are not under direct control of NSTP.
-If a course or program is canceled, participants will be refunded 100% of their registration fee.
+If a course or program is cancelled, participants will be transferred to another similar course or refunded 100% of their registration fee.

-- Seminar materials and seminar presentations are intended to stimulate thought and discussion and to provide attendees the useful ideas and guidance in the areas of federal taxation and administration.
-These materials as well as the comments of the instructors do not constitute and should not be treated as tax advice regarding the use of any particular tax procedure, tax planning technique or device or suggestion or any of the tax consequences associated with them.
+- Business Entity Series materials and Business Entity Series presentations are intended to stimulate thought and discussion and to provide attendees useful ideas and guidance in the areas of federal taxation and administration.
+These materials as well as the comments of the instructors do not constitute and should not be treated as tax advice regarding the use of any tax procedure, tax planning technique, device or suggestion, or any of the tax consequences associated with them.

-- Only paid registrants are able to attend seminars.
+- Only paid registrants can attend seminars.
 In consideration of your fellow attendees, guests will need to depart before the session begins.
-The seminar lunch is for paid registrants only and is included in the registration fee.